 Committee members serve for three to four years and in February each year there is call for nominations of new members to serve on the Division Committees.

 Society members can also make proposals for sessions to the Scientific Conferences Committee.
-Outline proposals for consideration by Scientific Conferences Committee should be emailed to the Conference and Events Manager.
+Outline proposals for consideration by Scientific Conferences Committee should be emailed to the Head of Conferences and Events.

 The Eukaryotic Division aims to promote eukaryotic microbiology in its widest context in fundamental, medical, applied and environmental aspects.
 It provides a scientific focus for a subject that has often been fragmented over a range of different subject areas, scientific groups and societies.
 All major eukaryotic systems (fungi, protozoa, algae, slime moulds) are included as well as their interactions with the bacteria and viruses.

 The Prokaryotic Division (ProkD) comprises scientists working in the major areas of bacterial and archaeal microbiology.
 The main ProkD role is to develop symposia for future Society conferences to exchange knowledge and advance understanding of prokaryotes.
 The ProkD operates on behalf of Microbiology Society members and welcomes proposals for symposia.

 Kim Hardie.
 Email: email@example.com

 The Virology Division promotes fundamental studies of the natural history, cellular and molecular biology, immunology and molecular pathogenesis of viruses of all kinds.
 The laboratory, clinical and field study of viruses and virus infection in the context of human, veterinary and plant disease.

 Gill Elliott.
 Email: firstname.lastname@example.org

 The Irish Division seeks to promote all aspects of microbiology on the island of Ireland.The division organises biannual symposia on diverse topics at a variety of locations across the island.
 We passionately believe in the advancement of younger scientists, thus the symposia provide a forum for these researchers to present at.